Policies & Procedures

 - Score a Level 3 or higher on the FAST ELA & Math assessments or grade level proficiency on an official standardized test administered by another state public school system.
 Home Education students must demonstrate a minimum of “grade-level” reading skill.

 - Have a positive history of attendance at their previous school.
-CCA is not a cure for poor attendance.
+Columbia Online is not a cure for poor attendance.

 - Be on track for promotion or graduation